Invading and receding sharp-fronted travelling waves: Introduction

-The Fisher--KPP model~\cite{Canosa1973,Fisher1937,Kolmogorov1937,Murray2002} is probably the most commonly used reaction--diffusion equation to describe biological invasion in a single homogeneous population.
-The Fisher--KPP model assumes that individuals in the population proliferate logistically and move according to a simple linear diffusion mechanism~\cite{Canosa1973,Fisher1937,Kolmogorov1937,Murray2002}.
+The Fisher--KPP model~\cite{Canosa1973,Fisher1937,Kolmogorov1937,Edelstein2005,Murray2002} is probably the most commonly used reaction--diffusion equation to describe biological invasion in a single homogeneous population.
+The Fisher--KPP model assumes that individuals in the population proliferate logistically and move according to a linear diffusion mechanism~\cite{Fisher1937,Kolmogorov1937}.
 Travelling wave solutions of the Fisher--KPP model are often used to mimic biological invasion~\cite{Maini2004a,Maini2004b,Simpson2013}.
-Long time solutions of the Fisher--KPP model that evolve from initial conditions with compact support lead to invasion waves that move with speed $c = 2\sqrt{\lambda D}$~\cite{Murray2002}.
-There are many other popular choices of single--species mathematical models of biological invasion.
-For example, the \textit{Porous--Fisher} model~\cite{McCue2019,Sanchez1995,Sherratt1996,Witelski1995} is a generalisation of the Fisher--KPP model with a degenerate nonlinear diffusion term which results in sharp--fronted travelling wave solutions.
+Long time solutions of the Fisher--KPP model that evolve from initial conditions with compact support eventually form smooth travelling waves without compact support such that $u(x,t) \to 0$ as $x \to \infty$.
+These travelling wave solutions of the Fisher-KPP model move with speed $c = 2\sqrt{\lambda D}$~\cite{Edelstein2005,Murray2002}.
+There are many other popular choices of single--species mathematical models of biological invasion; for example, the \textit{Porous--Fisher} model~\cite{McCue2019,Sanchez1995,Sherratt1996,Simpson2011,Witelski1995} is a generalisation of the Fisher--KPP model with a degenerate nonlinear diffusion term which results in sharp--fronted travelling wave solutions.
 Long time solutions of the Porous--Fisher model that evolve from initial conditions with compact support lead to invasion waves that move with speed $c = \sqrt{(\lambda D) /2}$~\cite{Murray2002}.
-Another generalisation of the Fisher--KPP model is the \textit{Fisher--Stefan} model~\cite{Du2010}.
+Another generalisation of the Fisher--KPP model is the \textit{Fisher--Stefan} model~\cite{Du2010,Du2014a,Du2014b,Du2015}.
 This approach involves reformulating the Fisher--KPP model as a moving boundary problem on $0 < x < L(t)$.
 Setting the density to zero at the moving front, $x = L(t)$, means that the Fisher--Stefan model also gives rise to sharp--fronted solutions like the Porous--Fisher model~\cite{Elhachem2019}.
-The motion of $L(t)$ in the Fisher--Stefan model is given by a one--phase Stefan condition~\cite{Crank1987,Dalwadi2020,Hill1987,Mitchell2014}.
+The motion of $L(t)$ in the Fisher--Stefan model is controlled by a one--phase Stefan condition~\cite{Crank1987,Dalwadi2020,Hill1987,Mitchell2014} with parameter $\kappa$.